CICDToolbox/json-lint/README.md

 ## Overview

-A tool to check your json files in travis-ci pipelines using [jq](https://stedolan.github.io/jq/).
+A tool to check your JSON files in travis-ci pipelines using [jq](https://stedolan.github.io/jq/).

 > Also see: [validate-json](https://github.com/DevelopersToolbox/validate-json) for our bash plugin to do the same thing.